-Pool owners often battle with honey bees dropping in for a drink.
-Having them around the pool isn’t ideal.
-Painful stings are best avoided, and no-one enjoys scooping dead bees out of the water.
+Pool owners often battle with honey bees dropping in for a drink, but having them around the pool isn’t ideal.
+No one wants bee stings or to spend time scooping dead bees out of the water.

 How can I keep bees away from my pool?

-Honey bees are a huge benefit to our ecosystem as pollinators, so always use a bee-friendly option for keeping them at a distance.
+Honey bees greatly benefit our ecosystem as pollinators, so always use a bee-friendly option for warding them off.

 1. Remove bee-friendly plants